The First Year (1926 film): Plot

 As described in a film magazine review, Tom and Grace Tucker have been married a year.
 Grace is discontented and wishes they had more money.
 Tom consoles her by the promise of what he will achieve by a prospective big business deal.
 He invites Mr. and Mrs. Barstow to dinner and has the former all hooked up for a real estate killing.
 Mr. Barstow is a railroad executive while his wife is a former showgirl.
 However, the inexperience of their maid Hattie makes the dinner less than ideal, and the arrival of Dick Loring and a chance conversational slip by Grace threatens to spoil the deal.
 Grace and Tom quarrel, and she leaves to go to her mother.
 Tom gets drunk, but closes the deal with Mr. Barstow, follows his wife, and they are reconciled.

 Cast

 Preservation

-Prints of The First Year exists at the Museum of Modern Art and George Eastman House.
+Prints of The First Year exist at the Museum of Modern Art and George Eastman House.